department-of-veterans-affairs/contention-classification-api/README.md

 ## Deploying to VA Platform
 ### Building the image and publishing to ECR
 Images are built and pushed to ECR using the [build_and_push_to_ecr.yml](.github/workflows/build_and_push_to_ecr.yml) workflow which is triggered in one of two ways:
-* Automatically: when pushed when changes are pushed to the `main` branch, which should only be done when a Pull Request is merged into the `main` branch
+* Automatically: when changes are pushed to the `main` branch, which should only be done when a Pull Request is merged into the `main` branch
-* Manually: by triggering the action in [Github](https://github.com/department-of-veterans-affairs/contention-classification-api/actions/workflows/build_and_push_to_ecr.yml)
+* Manually: by triggering the action in [GitHub](https://github.com/department-of-veterans-affairs/contention-classification-api/actions/workflows/build_and_push_to_ecr.yml)

 This workflow is not triggered when changes are pushed to any branch other than the `main` branch.

 ### Deploying the image
 The image is released to the VA Platform using the [release.yml](.github/workflows/release.yml) workflow which is triggered when a new image is pushed to ECR.
 This workflow will deploy the latest image to the VA Platform automatically for the `dev` and `staging` environments.
-The `sandbox` and `prod` environments must be deployed manually by triggering the action in [Github](https://github.com/department-of-veterans-affairs/contention-classification-api/actions/workflows/release.yml) and selecting the desired environment(s).
+The `sandbox` and `prod` environments must be deployed manually by triggering the action in [GitHub](https://github.com/department-of-veterans-affairs/contention-classification-api/actions/workflows/release.yml) and selecting the desired environment(s).

 Note that manually triggering the deployment will deploy the most recent commit hash to the selected environment(s).